aneuhold/main-scripts/readme.md

   1. Run `jsr publish --allow-dirty --dry-run` to ensure it passes the checks of JSR
   1. Revert the change to the local `jsr.json` file
 - `tb pkg publishJsr` Will do the same steps as above, but the `jsr` command will be `jsr publish --allow-dirty`.
 If running locally, this will prompt you to login with your local browser to JSR and permit the publish.
 In CI, it should handle this without any intervention if the JSR GitHub action is used.

-> Both of the above commands require a dev dependency on `jsr`.

 ## ⚠️ Potential Issues